 Home: (808) 235-0870

-BACKGROUND: For over three decades Mister Trenhaile consistently demonstrates an ability to apply his broad work experience and education in naval architecture, marine engineering, safety and contracting.
+BACKGROUND: For over four decades Mister Trenhaile consistently demonstrates an ability to apply his broad work experience and education in naval architecture, marine engineering, safety and contracting.
 He often serves as an admiralty, maritime, boating or marine engineering expert witness.
 Besides testimony, he provides engineering reports, calculations (failure analysis, stability, safe design, etc.) and drawings for litigation.
 His work also involves forensic marine surveying which includes testimony analysis, safety and regulatory issues, site photography, incident reconstruction, and marine human factors engineering (or ergonomics).
 He is also involved in the design, renovation and certification of commercial, public and private vessels.
 He is interested and capable of working on all types of vessels.
 His work reflects a basic philosophy that vessels are to be strong, seaworthy, functional, safe, economical and aesthetic.

 HISTORY: Naval Architect and Marine Engineer (Registered)

 HAWAII MARINE COMPANY, Kaneohe, Hawaii 6/81-present